Students who pursue a Master of National Security Policy degree may choose to complete their degree in either 12 or 20 months.

 Fall

-There are two required on-campus immersion weekends (week 5 and 9).
+There are two required on-campus immersion weekends and that schedule will be provided as early as possible.

-Note: immersion weekends include full days Friday and Saturday.
+Note: Immersion weekends include full days on Friday and Saturday.

 Spring

-The schedule is similar to the fall, and will include two immersion weekends.
+The schedule is similar to the fall semester and will include two immersion weekends.

 In addition to the on-campus experience, the 14 weeks of the semester will include approximately 5 hours/week of synchronous or asynchronous interaction, totaling 33 hours of instruction/class.